nicholas-myers/react-shopping-cart/README.md

 x- Inside that folder create a new file named `ProductContext.js`

-- In this file, import the `createContext` function from the react library and create our `ProductContext`.
+x- In this file, import the `createContext` function from the react library and create our `ProductContext`.

 **STEP 3 - Providing data with ProductContext**

-- Now that we've created our `ProductContext` we can import into our `App.js`.
+x- Now that we've created our `ProductContext` we can import into our `App.js`.
 Now we can start providing data across our application!

-- Wrap all of your components/routes in `App.js` inside of `ProductContext.Provider` component.
+x- Wrap all of your components/routes in `App.js` inside of `ProductContext.Provider` component.

-- Next pass a value prop to your `Provider`.
+x- Next pass a value prop to your `Provider`.

 - In the value prop we'll pass in the products state, and an addItem function that will allow us to add books to the cart.